FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 ➡️ Book your stay at Hotel Mont Cervin Palace

-Matterhorn Lodge Hotel & Appartments – A more affordable option is the Hotel Matterhorn Lodge Hotel & Appartments, which opened in December 2012, is located in the heart of Zermatt’s historic center.
+Matterhorn Lodge Hotel & Appartments – A more affordable option is the Hotel Matterhorn Lodge Hotel & Appartments, which opened in December 2012, and is located in the heart of Zermatt’s historic center.
 Decorated in a classic Alpine style, it boasts a wellness area with three different saunas.
 The hotel is conveniently situated just a two-minute walk from a ski bus stop.

 ➡️ Book your stay at Matterhorn Lodge Hotel & Apartments here